-Rapid sampling of or access to the near basal region of the East Antarctic ice sheet is needed for site selection for the oldest ice project because and temperature heat measurements are needed to constrain models of ice sheet dynamics that are needed to predict potential locations of old ice.
-The Rapid Access Ice Drill should be useful for this purpose.
+Rapid sampling of or access to the near basal region of the East Antarctic ice sheet is needed for site selection for the oldest ice project because temperature and heat flow measurements are needed to constrain models of ice sheet dynamics that are needed to predict potential locations of old ice.
+The Rapid Access Ice Drill (RAID) would be useful for this purpose.
 In addition, a more agile drill that could create holes as deep as 1,000 m would accelerate discovery.
-There are complimentary international efforts to explore for oldest ice sites; these include a proposed European oldest ice site selection program that involves rapid access with several different new tools, including SUBGLACIOR, a novel hybrid mechanical and thermal drill with on board gas concentration and water isotope capability (Alemany et al., 2014).
+There are complimentary international efforts to explore for oldest ice sites; these include a European oldest ice site selection program that involves rapid access with several different new tools under development, including SUBGLACIOR, a novel hybrid mechanical and thermal drill with on board gas concentration and water isotope capability (Alemany and others, 2014).

-- 6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5 million years) is preserved in special environments (for example, in debrisladen glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
-Such sites will likely range from blueice locations, where drilling issues are essentially identical to those mentioned above, to debrisladen glaciers or similar environments, which will require specialized drilling equipment; for example the Agile Sub-Ice Geologic Drill may be useful in some cases. - 7.
-Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultratrace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research, offer new opportunities for discovery if large volumes of ice are made available.
-Examples include C of CH4 to trace methane hydrate destabilization during past warming events
+6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5 million years) is preserved in special environments (for example, in debris-laden glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
+Such sites will likely range from blue ice locations, where drilling issues are essentially identical to those mentioned above, to debris-laden glaciers or similar environments, which will require specialized drilling equipment; for example the Agile Sub-Ice Geologic Drill (ASIG) has proven to be useful in some cases.

-(Petrenko et al., 2017), nano-diamonds, He, and micrometeorites as tracers of extraterrestrial impacts, and C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
+7. Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultra-trace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice are made available.
+Examples include 14C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 20017, nano-diamonds, 3He, and micrometeorites as tracers of extraterrestrial impacts, and 14C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
 In the case of traditional drill sites, multiple cores or replicate coring technology are needed to obtain larger sample sizes, and in situ melting has been suggested (but not yet successfully used) as a means of sampling large volumes of air from deep ice core sites.
-Blue-ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice with relatively light logistics (e.g., Buizert et al., 2014).
+Blue ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice with relatively light logistics (e.g., Buizert et al., 2014).
 Ice sections ranging in age from Early Holocene to 1 M-year have already been clearly identified at these sites (e.g., Higgins et al., 2015; Korotkikh et al., 2011) and are ready for access/sampling by future projects.
 Continued studies at these sites that would provide more detailed and complete age maps of the desired outcropping ice areas.

 Depending on the site and scientific target, a range of ice drilling and sampling tools may be appropriate.
-The Blue Ice Drill, Eclipse Drill, 4" drill, hand augers, and chainsaws have all been successfully used.
+The Blue Ice Drill, Eclipse Drill, Foro 400 drill, 4" drill, hand augers, and chainsaws have all been successfully used.
 Continuing to maintain the capability to explore and utilize the ice at these sites is desired.